Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Methodology and results

 We build a likelihood module interfaced with the publicly available MCMC sampler \texttt{Cobaya} \citep{Torrado:2020dgo} which compares the prediction for

 with the mock dataset we described in \autoref{sec:mocks}.

 The improvement brought by strongly lensed SNIa observations to this analysis is evident.
 In most previous constraints of DDR violations, predictions of both $d_L(z)$ and $d_A(z)$, which enter in the definition of $\eta(z)$ in \autoref{eq:etadef}, were required, as the two observables are compared independently with data (see e.g. \cite{Avgoustidis:2010ju,Martinelli:2020hud,Hogg:2020ktc}).
 Such an approach is intrinsically dependent on the assumptions made about the expansion history of the Universe, and in particular on the assumed dark energy model driving the late time accelerated expansion.
-Here, such an assumption is not necessary, and the results we obtain are valid for any dark energy model.
+Here, such an assumption is not necessary, as the distances entering \autoref{eq:etaTD} are obtained at each redshift from a single observation, and therefore there is no need to assume a cosmological model to reconstruct the luminosity and angular distances.

 However, it is important to note that we assume that $\eta(z)$ as defined in \autoref{eq:etadef} is a valid description of DDR violation, which implies that the Universe is to first approximation homogeneous and isotropic.
 Finally, for \autoref{eq:etaTD} to hold, we further assume that the contributions to the total energy density by curvature are negligible ($\Omega_k=0$).